Counting tournament score sequences: Proof of the main result

 Hence, in both cases we have $w_i' = w_{k+i+1}$ when indices are considered modulo $n$.
 We can thus cyclically permute the sequence $(w_i)$ as long as the final value continues to be $0$ and still have it correspond to a shift of our original multiset $M$ such that the shift has sum $\binom{n}{2}$.

 By the same argument as above (when $k=n$) we have

 Furthermore, $y_{n-1} = n$ and $x_1 + \dots + x_n = \binom{n}{2}$.
 Thus, $y_0 + \dots + y_{n-1} = \binom{n}{2}$, which gives us $w_0 + \dots + w_{n-1} = 0$.
 Hence, we can consider the sequence of sums of values between the zeroes that appear in $(w_i)$.
 This new sequence $(g_i)$ also has sum zero and we can cyclically permute the sequence $(w_i)$ in the way we want if and only if we can permute the sequence $(g_i)$ to satisfy the same desired property.
 This is because either all values between two zeroes in $(w_i)$ are of the same sign, or the positive values all come after the negative ones.
 The reason for this is that one cannot go from positive values to negative without intercepting zero since we decrease by at most one at a time.

-A sequence of integers with sum zero can be cyclically permuted to produce a sequence with non-positive prefix sums according to Raney's lemma~\cite{Concrete}.
+A sequence of integers with sum zero can be cyclically permuted to produce a sequence with non-positive prefix sums.
+To see this let $z_1,\ldots,z_n$ be integers that sum to zero.
+By applying Raney’s lemma~\cite[\S 7.5, p.\ 345]{Concrete} to the sequence $-(z_1-1),-z_2,\ldots,-z_n$ there exists a cyclic permutation of this sequence having all positive prefix sums.
+Negate this new sequence and you have one with all negative prefix sums.
+Then add 1 to the element where $z_1 - 1$ ended up.
+This will increase any given prefix sum by at most 1, taking them from negative to at most non-positive, which proves the non-positive prefix sums claim.
 This allows us to conclude that the prefix sums, as discussed above, are non-positive and so the original set must be a score sequence, which completes our proof. \end{proof}

 Let $T(x)$ be the generating function for the number of strong score sequences according to length.
 Note that any nonempty score sequence $s$ can be written $s=u\oplus t$, where $u$ is a score sequence and $t$ is the last strong summand of $s$, and thus $S(x) = 1 + S(x)T(x)$, or, equivalently, $S(x)=(1-T(x))^{-1}$.
 Let